technofocus-pte/aoaidepth/Labguides/Use case 08-Build a custom chat app with Azure AI Foundry SDK​/Use case 08-Build a custom chat app with Azure AI Foundry SDK​.md

-# Lab 4 - Build, evaluate and deploy a RAG-based agent with the Azure AI Foundry SDK
+# Use case 08 - Build, evaluate and deploy a RAG-based agent with the Azure AI Foundry SDK

 **Estimated Time: 120 mins**